Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

 # Development

-## Instroduction
+## Introduction

 1.- The module mlfruitandnut has four folders.
-You can change this by ging to DataTable.js website to download latest version.
+You can change this by going to DataTables.js website and download the [latest library version](https://datatables.net/download/).

 - Please, find more details here: [see image](https://github.com/Viktoru/mlfruitandnut/blob/master/ScreenShot4.png)